Haseeeb1/DB-Project-Fall-2022-semester/README.md

 # Getting Started with Create React App and Redux

--->NO firebase integration. database is maintained in MSSQL server locally.
+-->NO firebase integration.
+Database is maintained in MSSQL server locally

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.